Wound suturing

 • Using tissue expanders requires at least a 2-week interval

-• Wounds after radiotherapy should delay suturing
+• Wounds after radiotherapy should be delayed in suturing

-Complex cases require multidisciplinary evaluation.
+Complex cases require multidisciplinary assessment.

 Treatment Outcomes and Evidence